Frequently Asked Questions for Internship Applicants

 What is the weather like in Uganda?

 Summertime, when our intern teams are there, is the ‘wet season’, and it rains fairly often.
 It is sunny almost every day, though, and quite warm, about 85-90 degrees.
 You are not far from the Equator in Uganda.
-Most women wear dresses or long skirts, but long pants and even shorts are acceptable on foreigners, though they are frowned upon by Ugandan traditional culture.
-Most men wear collared shirts if they can, Ugandans seem to pride themselves on dressing well, especially when going to town.
+Most women wear dresses or long skirts, but long pants are acceptable on foreigners.
+Most men wear collared shirts if they can; Ugandans seem to pride themselves on dressing well, especially when going to town.

 What will I eat in Iganga?